pypingou/thisweekinfedora/README.rst

 .. _datagrepper: https://apps.fedoraproject.org/datagrepper/

-This week in Fedora is a website providing weekly news about the acitivity of the contributors to the `Fedora project <http://fedoraproject.org>`_ using the information collected by `fedmsg <http://www.fedmsg.com>`_ and made available via `datagrepper`_
+This week in Fedora is a website providing weekly news about the activities of the contributors to the `Fedora project <http://fedoraproject.org>`_ using the information collected by `fedmsg <http://www.fedmsg.com>`_ and made available via `datagrepper`_